dxknight/chronos/README.md

 # Installation

+## Old school

-Put chronos.el somewhere Emacs can find it and run `(require 'chronos)`.
+Put `chronos.el` somewhere Emacs can find it and evaluate:

-Alternatively:
+     (require 'chronos)

+## MELPA

-* if you have set up access to MELPA http://melpa.org/#/getting-started, you can install using `M-x package-install chronos`.
+If you have set up access to MELPA http://melpa.org/#/getting-started, you can install using:

+     M-x package-install chronos

+## MELPA/use-package

+If you have MELPA and `use-package` https://github.com/jwiegley/use-package, you can install by evaluating:

+     (use-package chronos :ensure t)

-* if you have MELPA and `use-package` https://github.com/jwiegley/use-package, you can install by evaluating `(use-package chronos :ensure t)`, and adding that snippet to your init file if you want chronos for future sessions.
+Adding that snippet to your init file if you want chronos for future sessions.

 ## Quick start